aspose-total/Aspose.Total-Products/total/en/python-net/conversion/pst-to-jpeg/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert PST to JPEG?</h2>

+For a Python developer, who is trying to add a PST to JPEG conversion feature within application, it is important to understand why this conversion is necessary.
+PST files are the data files used by Microsoft Outlook to store emails, contacts, calendar entries, and other data.
+JPEG is a popular image format used for storing digital images.
+Converting PST to JPEG allows users to view the contents of the PST file in an image format, which can be easily shared and viewed.

-For a Python developer, who is trying to add a PST to JPEG conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load Email and render it into HTML via [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/).
-Secondly load the converted HTML using [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and save it into respective Word JPEG format.
+<h2>How Aspose.Total Helps for PST to JPEG Conversion?</h2>

+Aspose.Total for Python via .NET API is a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
+It helps to automate the conversion process of PST to JPEG.
+It is a two step process, firstly load Email and render it into HTML via Aspose.Email for Python via .NET.
+Secondly load the converted HTML using Aspose.Words for Python via .NET and save it into respective Word JPEG format.
+Aspose.Words for Python via .NET and Aspose.Email for Python via .NET APIs that are part of Aspose.Total for Python via .NET package makes this conversion easy using Python.

 {{% /blocks/products/pf/feature-page-summary %}}